Common Reasons Life Insurance Does Not Pay Out

 1. You Outlive the Policy

-Often considered, the main reason why life insurance will not pay out is outliving the policy.
+One of the main reasons life insurance will not pay out is that the insured outlives the policy.
 This applies to term life insurance policies.
 Anyone with a fixed-term policy needs to ensure they consistently have coverage.

 Taking out a 20-year term life insurance policy at the age of forty would only be valid if you die before you reach your 60th birthday.
-That’s probably not a wise choice to invest in.
+That’s probably not a wise investment.

-After your term policy expires, you must renew a new policy under your new conditions.
+After your term policy expires, you must renew it under your new conditions.
 Age 60, plus whatever medical conditions you’ve developed, must be disclosed.
-The only thing you can count on is the premiums being higher.
-That is if you use a like-for-like product by renewing your term life insurance.
+The only thing you can count on is that premiums will be higher.
+That is, if you use a like-for-like product by renewing your term life insurance.

-When a term life insurance policy expires, a more suitable option is the over 50s cover.
-This life insurance cover doesn’t require any medicals, and in most cases, it is suitable for people up to the age of 75.
+When a term life insurance policy expires, a more suitable option is the over-50s cover.
+This life insurance cover doesn’t require any medicals and is ideal for people up to the age of 75.

-You can always choose not to renew, but you’d throw away the previous payments towards the policy above.
-For that reason, you should consider the fixed term period of a life insurance policy wisely before you sign because outliving it is a bit like throwing it away.
+You can always choose not to renew, but you’d forfeit the previous payments on the policy above.
+For that reason, you should consider the fixed-term period of a life insurance policy carefully before you sign, because outliving it is a bit like throwing it away.

 2. Suicide